Explore AI speech

 -

-When the app status is Listening…, say something like “How does speech recognition work?” and wait for a response.
+When the app status is Listening…, say something like “What is speech recognition?” and wait for a response.

 -